cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

   - Heighten dissonance between parts to resolve conflict
   - Shift away from extreme belief.

-### Contingency Detection and Metacognitive Mastery It is one thing to help patients to become more aware of their states of mind.
-It is an entirely diffe
+### Contingency Detection and Metacognitive Mastery

-**Contingency Detection and Metacognitive Mastery**

 * Helping patients become aware of their states of mind is different from helping them become aware of their influence on those states (metacognitive mastery)
 * Patients with personality and dissociative disorders have low awareness of contingency influence